PA-RISC information - since 1999

 HP Tut (Mach 2)

-An internal HP research project was HP Tut from around 1988-89 to port HP-UX onto a Mach microkernel.
-The project apparently never suceeded far and moved on to merging parts of Mach 2.0 under HP-UX 2.0 to get something close to resembling Mach on PA-RISC.
-HP Tut was the basis for various other porting efforts and PA-RISC research projects within and outside of HP.
+HP Tut was an internal HP Laboratories research project in 1988-89 to port early HP-UX Unix onto a Mach microkernel, which apparently never suceeded far with that effort.
+It moved on to merging parts of Mach 2.0 microkernel under a HP-UX 2.0 userland (server) to get something close to resembling Mach on PA-RISC.
+HP Tut was the basis for various other porting efforts and PA-RISC Mach research projects.

 ↑ up